 CDP Choline (Citicoline)

-Choline is needed for brain cell regeneration, increasing the density of receptors at the synapses, and the synthesis of Acetylcholine.
+Choline is needed for brain cell regeneration, increases the density of receptors at the synapses, and is a precursor for the synthesis of Acetylcholine.

 - Mental Flexibility